 I have increased energy and mental clarity, better ability to control reactions to stress with a sense of more control over my health and well-being.
 After eight months, I’m also a half inch taller and my shape is changing for the better!

 I recommend the Alexander Technique for everyone, especially for women dealing with mastectomy and reconstruction surgery.”

 Breast cancer survivor with single mastectomy and reconstruction issues

-“I heard about Alexander Technique and Becca’s work through the ‘Young Survival Coalition’ and a friend who’d had a double mastectomy and reconstruction surgery who was very pleased after taking lessons with her.
+“I heard about Alexander Technique and Rebecca’s work through the ‘Young Survival Coalition’ and a friend who’d had a double mastectomy and reconstruction surgery who was very pleased after taking lessons with her.
 I was about 16 months out from a single mastectomy and reconstruction surgery and having chronic pain, restricted movement and tightening in the surgery area and incisions.
 I was taking a lot of pain medication, which was making me depressed and affecting my overall health.

-After several months of lessons with Becca and working the practices on my own I have much more flexibility and mobility in my ribcage, upper torso, neck, shoulders and arms.
+After several months of lessons with Rebecca and working the practices on my own I have much more flexibility and mobility in my ribcage, upper torso, neck, shoulders and arms.
 My breathing and circulation has improved and the pain is reduced.
 I’ve cut way back on pain medication and activities like bending, lifting and driving are easier.
 My posture, mood and energy are better.”